 Testing Equipment Needed

 This test simply measures the diameter of the impeller.
 The easy way to do this is unplug the blower, use a tape measure and reach inside the shroud hooking on the end of a blade and measuring to the center, then doubling that radius.
 Once we have that diameter, the following blower/fan table will pretty closely tell what we can expect both in terms of CFM output and horsepower needs from our blowers.
-This table makes it pretty clear that for fixed speed hobbyist blowers impeller diameter is everything!
+This table makes it pretty clear that for fixed speed small shop blowers impeller diameter is everything!

 One very important thing to understand when testing small shop blowers is that blower technology is mature.
 This means that if you buy a blower from any of the leading manufacturers with the same size and type of impeller turned by a standard direct drive 3450 RPM motor, you are going to get near identical airflow.
-Unfortunately, a good portion of the small shop dust collection blowers are cheap low quality imports which due to impeller, blower housing, inlet, and outlet construction just do not move as much air.
-As a result the below table shows the maximums you can expect from a given diameter impeller wheel.
+Unfortunately, a good portion of the small shop dust collection blowers are cheap low-quality imports which due to impeller, blower housing, inlet, and outlet construction just do not move as much air.
+As a result, the below table shows the maximums you can expect from a given diameter impeller wheel.

 - Amp Meter Tests